 Compression Load Cells

-Compression load cells often have an integral button design.
+Compression force cells often have an integral button design.
 These are ideal for mounting where space is restricted and they offer excellent long-term stability.
+They measure compressive forces.

 Tension Load Cells